hpgbproductions/NorthRailway/Train Level Guide.md

 ### Troubleshooting

-**NullReferenceException every frame, and the timer may or may not be stopped** Check that the arrays in the level script are all the same length.
+**NullReferenceException every frame, and the timer may or may not be stopped.**

+- Check that the arrays in the level script are all the same length.